pedroclayman/fibonacci-ui/README.md

 # fibonacci-ui
-An angular directive that aranges tiles based on the fibonacci sequence.
+An angular directive that arranges tiles based on the fibonacci sequence.